-7.8 JavaScript API
+JavaScript API

-class escher.Builder (map_data, model_data, embedded_css, selection, options)

-A Builder object contains all the UI and logic to generate a map builder or viewer.
+class escher.Builder (map_data, model_data, embedded_css, selection, options) A Builder object contains all the UI and logic to generate a map builder or viewer.

-- map_data (object) The data for a map, to be passed to escher.Map.from_data().
-If null, then an empty Builder is initialized - model_data (object) The data for a cobra model, to be passed to escher.CobraModel().
-Can be null. - embedded_css (string) The stylesheet for the SVG elements in the Escher map. - selection (object) (Optional, Default: In the body element) The d3 selection of an element to place the Builder into.
-The selection cannot be inside an SVG element. - options (object) (Optional) An object defining any of the following options:
+- map_data (object) The data for an Escher map layout.
+Optional: Pass null to load an empty Builder. - model_data (object) The data for a Cobra model that will be used with the Add Reaction tool to build a layout.
+Optional: Pass null to load the Builder without a model. - embedded_css (string) The stylesheet for the SVG elements in the Escher map.
+Optional: Pass null to use the default style. - selection (object) The D3 selection of a HTML element that will hold the Builder, or a reference to a DOM element (e.g. the result of document.getElementById).
+The selection cannot be a SVG element.
+Optional: Pass null to load the Builder in the HTML body.

-'''
+• options (object) -

+An object defining any of the following options.
+Optional: Pass null to use all default options.

 options.menu

-'''